-Improve your English Listening Skills
+Improve your English Listening Skills with Podcasts

 I love podcasts-you can almost always find me listening to one while I’m exercising, hanging around the house cooking or cleaning.
 They are entertaining, informative and you can learn something new.
 There is a podcast for just about any topic you can imagine.
 The best place to find them is in the iTunes store.
 They’re also usually (99% of the time) free!
 It’s amazing.
 Some of the ones I recommend for English learners to help improve your English listening skills are the following.
 There is a range from beginner to advanced, so you’re sure to find one that works for you.

 This is the most popular podcast in history and for good reason.
 The story is extremely compelling and it’s hard to stop listening to.
 I used the Serial Podcast with some of my advanced level students and they were addicted, just like me.
 They were able to understand most of the dialogue, except for the occasional idiom.

 Season one is far better than season two, so start with it first.

 If you want to learn business English, check out this popular podcast.
 The dialogues are made for English learners, but are very realistic.
 There a ton of activities that go along with each podcast so you can get the most out of each lesson.
 While there are some paid features, it’s still a really useful site without spending any money.
 English listening with a focus on business?
 Love it!

 Search on iTunes or the British Council Website for their podcast.
 The best thing about these ones is that there is a wide variety of them that are suitable for just about every level from beginner to advanced.
 While the content is a little bit cheesy at times, it’s not terrible.
 If you’re a beginner, it might be the best you can do for Podcasts that you’ll be able to understand.

 Check out this website with a nice variety of Podcasts to help you improve your English listening.
 The podcasts are well organized by level so you should be able to easily find what you’re looking for.
 The podcasts are surprisingly high quality.